 ✗ Don’t trust Google’s hours

 Our plans got screwed up a couple of times because of incorrect opening hours reported on Google.

-We eventually learned our lesson, stopped trusting Google, and started calling, or at least checking the business’ Facebook pages, to confirm hours.
+We eventually learned our lesson, stopped trusting Google, and started calling, or at least checking business’ Facebook pages, to confirm hours.
 We recommend you do the same.

 And on Saturdays, as we’ll elaborate on in a later Garden Route travel tip, head to one of the markets.

-✓ Do stop by Saturday markets
+✓ Stop by Saturday markets

 We enjoyed sampling snacks, checking out the crafts, and relaxing in the low-key local vibes of the Harkerville Saturday Market outside Plettenberg Bay.

 And, while it’s not technically on the Garden Route, the Hermanus Country Market was similarly enjoyable.